easyCZ/SLIP-A-2015/report/hayden.md

 Another option was to use conductive copper tape.
 This was cut into small sections of approximately 15mm, and stuck to the inside of the vest.
 While this was somewhat successful, we found that performance was improved by adding a slight bulge to the electrode.
-By wrapping the tape round a metal stud the contact area is pushed into the skin a little more, improving the contact surface.
+By wrapping the tape round a metal stud, the contact area is pushed into the skin a little more, improving the contact surface.

 ![Copper tape electrodes](pictures/conductive tape.jpg)